 But the screen is blank.

 You came to the table without inspiration.
 It is hard to produce quality work when you have nothing to write about.
-Fostering good habits will help you produce a steady stream of writing inspiration for producing consistent material over time.
+Fostering good habits will help you develop a steady stream of writing inspiration for producing consistent material over time.
 Any discussion you read about developing on-going inspiration and material will likely contain these three core concepts.

 Read – A Lot